 Located on the edge of the village of Newton, the Newton Link is an area of open grassland.

-A 10 mile traffic free path between Long Eaton, Shipley Country Park and Heanor.
+The Nutbrook Trail is a 10 mile traffic free path between Long Eaton, Shipley Country Park and Heanor.

 The Pennine Bridleway National Trail is Britain’s first purpose built long distance bridleway.